What is a company car?

 Standby charge

-The driver will qualify for the Reduced Standby Charge if the personal use remains under 1667 kms per month, with over 50% of the kilometres for business purposes.
+The driver will qualify for the Reduced Standby Charge if the personal use remains under 1667 km per 30-day period, with over 50% of the kilometres for business purposes.
 A variable in the Reduced Standby Charge calculation is the BRR (Benefit Reduction Ratio).
 Calculate the BRR by dividing the personal kilometres by the number of 30-day periods available multiplied by 1,667.
-For example, if your driver travelled 25,000 kms throughout the year and 6,000 were for personal use, using the previous model of 365 days of availability, the calculation looks like this:

 Operating costs benefit